-3. EXPERIMENTS WITH DOMINANT ICRH
+2.2.
+EXPERIMENTS WITH DOMINANT ICRH

 Instead of using the TF ripple to alter the rotation properties of the plasma, low torque experiments with a dominant fraction of ICRH have been carried out.
 Two issues may complicate such experiments; Firstly, the amount of ICRH power at JET is limited and the coupling is often compromised in the presence of ELMs.
 Secondly, coupling of ICRH on D or minority H ions, mainly heats the electrons, while the aim of this experiment is to study ion ITBs which may be governed by different physics than those in the electron channel.
-At JET an ITB scenario has been developed that uses ICRH coupling to He3 minority and predominantly heats the ions, as long as the He3 minority concentration, which is controlled in real-time, is kept below 8% [14].
-At a magnetic field of B = 3.45T ( $I_p = 2.5MA$ , $I_p = 4.5$ ), 37MHz ICRH provides central ion heating without coupling to other resonances.
+At JET an ITB scenario has been developed that uses ICRH coupling to He minority and predominantly heats the ions, as long as the He minority concentration, which is controlled in real-time, is kept below 8% [14].
+At a magnetic field of B = 3.45T ( $I_p$ = 2.5MA, $q{95}$ = 4.5), 37MHz ICRH provides central ion heating without coupling to other resonances.
 The high magnetic field also ensures a higher H-mode threshold and hence no or moderate ELMs, allowing good ICRH coupling up to 7MW.
-Similar as the scenario discussed in the previous section, a target q profile with reversed central magnetic shear is achieved by using a prelude of LHCD and early heating by NBI and ICRH, as shown in figure 3a.
-Figure 3c shows that ITBs are triggered, even with a large fraction of ICRH (Pulse No: 69414) ( $P{ICRH} = 6.1$ MW, $P{NBI} = 7.1$ MW) and low toroidal torque of 7.4Nm.
-The $\rho^T$ contours and detailed analysis of the temperature time traces show that barriers are triggered at two times, the first, probably when $q{min} = 3$ appears in the plasma and the second at $q{min} = 2$ .
-No MSE q profile measurements were available, but those from a similar discharge suggest that q = 2 and 3 surfaces appear just before these barriers form.
-The first barrier triggered in Pulse No: 69414 at t = 5.95s, shows the signs of a similar double-barrier structure as discussed in the previous section.
-At t = 8.0s a grand-cascade, likely to be caused by $q{min} = 2$ , is followed by the appearance of another small inner barrier.
-ITB trigger events have observed even in discharges with a toroidal torque as little as 3Nm and a rotational shear of $\omega{E\times B} = 1 \cdot 10^4 \text{s}^{-1}$ [14].
-But both barriers in Pulse No: 69414 have little impact on the plasma performance, as shown in figure 3b and the $\rho^T$ never reached above 0.021.
+Similar to the scenario discussed in the previous section, a target q profile with reversed central magnetic shear is achieved by using a prelude of LHCD and early heating by NBI and ICRH.
+Figure 5 shows that ITBs are triggered, even with a large fraction of ICRH (69414) ( $P{ICRH}$ = 6.1MW, $P{NBI}$ = 7.1MW) and low toroidal torque of 7.4Nm.
+The $\rho^T$ contours and detailed analysis of the temperature time traces show that barriers are triggered at two times, the first, probably when $q{min}$ = 3 appears in the plasma and the second at $q{min}$ = 2.
+No MSE q profile measurements were available, but those from a similar discharge suggest that $q\rho 2$ and 3 surfaces appear just before these barriers form.
+The first barrier triggered in 69414 at t = 5.95s, shows the signs of a similar double-barrier structure as discussed in the previous section.
+At t = 8.0s a grand-cascade, likely to be caused by $q{min}$ = 2, is followed by the appearance of another small inner barrier.
+But both barriers in 69414 have little impact on the plasma performance and the $\rho^T$ never reached above 0.021.

 If this is compared with a scenario of identical plasma parameters, but dominant NBI heating, strong ITBs are seen to develop.
-Such a case, Pulse No: 52881, is shown in figure 3.
-The main plasma parameters are the similar as for Pulse No: 69414 except for the heating scheme.
-The input power is similar, although, slightly higher ( $P{NBI} = 12\text{-}13\text{MW}$ with $P{ICRH} = 3.7\text{MW}$ H minority heating) but the main difference with Pulse No: 69414 is the torque of about 13Nm.
-The barriers appear again at two times, presumably triggered again by the q = 3 and q = 2 surface appearing in the plasma, suggesting that the q profile characteristics are similar to those in Pulse No: 69414.
+Such a case, discharge 52881, is shown in figure 6.
+The main plasma parameters are the similar as for 69414 except for the heating scheme.
+The input power is similar, although, slightly higher ( $P{NBI} = 12-13MW$ with $P{ICRH} = 3.7MW$ H minority heating) but the main difference with 69414 is the torque of about 13Nm.
+The barriers appear again at two times, presumably triggered again by the q = 3 and q = 2 surface appearing in the plasma, suggesting that the q profile characteristics are similar to those in 69414.
 The ITB reaches a peak strength of $\rho{Ti} = 0.045$ (t = 10.4s).
-This plasma exhibits a significantly higher central rotation frequency of ~145krad/s compared to ~28krad/s for Pulse No: 69414.
-The shearing rate at the time the ITB is triggered (t = 9.93s) was found to be approximately $\omega{E\times B} = 6 \cdot 10^4\text{s}^{-1}$ .
+This plasma exhibits a significantly higher central rotation frequency of ~440km/s compared to ~85km/s for 69414 and consequently a much stronger gradient in the toroidal rotation when the ITBs are triggered, as can be seen in figure 7.

-4. ITB GROWTH AND ROTATIONAL SHEAR
+3. ITB GROWTH AND ROTATIONAL SHEAR